Cost to Build a Custom Home in Toronto?

 Every additional detail—from imported tile to heated floors—can increase the cost to build a custom home in Toronto.

-Hard Costs vs. Soft Costs in Custom Home Construction
+Hard Costs vs. Soft Costs in Custom Home Construction Toronto

 When budgeting to build a custom home in Toronto, it’s important to separate hard costs and soft costs: